StevenYeu/sdsc_interview_workshop/slides.md

 ## End Interview

-- Rememeber that engineers are also people
+- Remember that engineers are also people
   - Generally people like to talk about themselves

 ---